Non-standard cosmology: History

 Modern physical cosmology as it is currently studied first emerged as a scientific discipline in the period after the Shapley–Curtis debate and discoveries by Edwin Hubble of a cosmic distance ladder when astronomers and physicists had to come to terms with a universe that was of a much larger scale than the previously assumed galactic size.
 Theorists who successfully developed cosmologies applicable to the larger-scale universe are remembered today as the founders of modern cosmology.
 Among these scientists are Arthur Milne, Willem de Sitter, Alexander Friedman, Georges Lemaître, and Albert Einstein himself.

-After confirmation of the Hubble's law by observation, the two most popular cosmological theories became the Steady State theory of Hoyle, Gold and Bondi, and the Big Bang theory of Ralph Alpher, George Gamow, and Robert Dicke with a small number of supporters of a smattering of alternatives.
+After confirmation of the Hubble's law by observation, the two most popular cosmological theories became the steady-state model of Fred Hoyle, Thomas Gold and Hermann Bondi, and the Big Bang theory of Ralph Alpher, George Gamow, and Robert Dicke with a small number of supporters of a smattering of alternatives.
 One of the major successes of the Big Bang theory compared to its competitor was its prediction for the abundance of light elements in the universe that corresponds with the observed abundances of light elements.
 Alternative theories do not have a means to explain these abundances.

 Theories which assert that the universe has an infinite age with no beginning have trouble accounting for the abundance of deuterium in the cosmos, because deuterium easily undergoes nuclear fusion in stars and there are no known astrophysical processes other than the Big Bang itself that can produce it in large quantities.
 Hence the fact that deuterium is not an extremely rare component of the universe suggests both that the universe has a finite age and that there was a process that created deuterium in the past that no longer occurs.

 Theories which assert that the universe has a finite life, but that the Big Bang did not happen, have problems with the abundance of helium-4.
 The observed amount of ^{4}He is far larger than the amount that should have been created via stars or any other known process.
 By contrast, the abundance of ^{4}He in Big Bang models is very insensitive to assumptions about baryon density, changing only a few percent as the baryon density changes by several orders of magnitude.
 The observed value of ^{4}He is within the range calculated.